- Palomar Home ›

 Federal Pell Grants, unlike loans, do not have to be repaid.
 Pell Grants are awarded only to undergraduate students who display exceptional financial need and have not earned a bachelor's, graduate or professional degree.

-- The maximum Federal Pell Grant award is $7,395 for the 2024–25 award year (July 1, 2024, to June 30, 2025).
+- The maximum Federal Pell Grant award is $7,395 for the 2025–26 award year (July 1, 2025, to June 30, 2026).

 - The amount depends on your financial need, costs to attend school, status as a full-time or part-time student, and plans to attend school for a full academic year or less.

-- You are not eligible to receive a Federal Pell Grant if you are incarcerated or in a federal or state penal institution or are subject to an involuntary civil commitment upon completion of a period of incarceration for a forcible or nonforcible sexual offense.
+- You are not eligible to receive a Federal Pell Grant if you are incarcerated or in a federal or state penal institution or are subject to an involuntary civil commitment upon completion of a period of incarceration for a forcible or non-forcible sexual offense.

 California College Promise Grant (formerly the BOG Fee Waiver) waives enrollment fees for eligible students.
 CCPG is awarded based on financial need and is available for California residents.